Foundation Diet and Health

 On average, we need about 2 g of LA and ALA per day from which a healthy body also produces EPA and DHA, etc.

-Dark sesame oil is obtained from roasted sesame seeds, while light sesame oil is pressed from the natural seeds of the sesame ( Sesamum indicum ).
+Dark sesame oil is obtained from roasted sesame seeds, while light sesame oil is pressed from the natural seeds of the sesame ( Sesamum indicum).
 Sesame oil has a very unfavorable ratio of omega-6 to omega-3 fatty acids, which is why it should only be used sparingly in the kitchen.

-Roasted sesame oil is a strongly flavorful cooking oil and is used primarily in Asian and oriental cuisine.
-It has a relatively dark appearance, many describe it as amber-colored, but often it simply appears brown.
-The nutty aroma can quickly mask the flavor of other ingredients, so it should be used sparingly.
-Roasted sesame oil harmonizes as a seasoning oil with hearty rice, millet, soy and wok dishes, but it also gives desserts and crisp salads a distinctive flavor.
+The nutty aroma can quickly mask the taste of other ingredients, so it should be used sparingly.
+Roasted sesame oil goes well as a seasoning oil with hearty rice, millet, soy and wok dishes, but it also gives desserts and crisp salads a distinctive note.
+Peanut oil and walnut oil are also popular as seasoning oils.

 Cold-pressed oils (laws, raw food)